OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-12.md

 ## 2 Chronicles 12:1

-When the kingdom of Rehoboam was established and strong, he and all Israel with him abandoned the Law of the Lord.
+When Rehoboam's kingdom was established and became strong, he and all Israel with him turned away from the law of the Lord.

 ---

 ## 2 Chronicles 12:2

-And it came about in King Rehoboam’s fifth year, because they had been unfaithful to the Lord, that Shishak king of Egypt came up against Jerusalem
+In the fifth year of King Rehoboam's reign, because they had been unfaithful to the Lord, Shishak, king of Egypt, advanced against Jerusalem.

 ---

 ## 2 Chronicles 12:3

-with 1,200 chariots, 60,000 horsemen, and people without number who came with him from Egypt: the Lubim, the Sukkiim, and the Ethiopians.
+He came with 1,200 chariots, 60,000 horsemen, and countless people who accompanied him from Egypt: the Lubim, the Sukkiim, and the Ethiopians.

 ---

 ## 2 Chronicles 12:4

-He captured the fortified cities of Judah and came as far as Jerusalem.
+He captured the fortified cities of Judah and advanced as far as Jerusalem.

 ---